|Theatrical representation: "O Boi e o Burro"|

 Lamb is the meal for Christmas day, for sure this selection has to do with the fact that lamb is a common culinary dish in the land of our ancestors, but so it was with other kinds of meat, therefore I am certain this was also a symbolic choice to remember Jesus Christ as the Lamb of God.

-So, how old are these four traditions in our family? some of them very old, hundreds of years, and why to we still keep them? because they are simple and help us remember Jesus Christ.
+So, how old are these four traditions in our family? some of them very old, hundreds of years, and why we still keep them? because they are simple and help us remember Jesus Christ.